Copyright and the Public Domain

 Rule of Thumb for Public Domain Music and Sound Recordings

-- Essentially ALL Sound Recordings are under copyright protection until 2067 in the United States.
+- Essentially ALL Sound Recordings released in 1923 or later are under copyright protection in the United States.
+Sound recordings released in 1922 or earlier enter the public domain on January 1, 2022.

 - Copyright protection outside the USA is determined by the laws of the country where you wish to use a work.
 Copyright protection may be 50 to 70 years after the death of the last surviving author, 95 years from publication date, or other copyright protection term.